Momma Interviews: Meet Katie Pickett

 It's been strained, broken, and rebuilt.
 In some ways, after going through the rocky toads of young kids and babies, we've finally found the same jam.
 We're almost back to the first beat but with a twist and experience that adds a better flow.
 I don't see a lot that's the same, but almost an ever-evolving relationship that's grown and stretched.

 How has your relationship with your friends, family or support system changed?
 How has it stayed the same?

 I don't have friends anymore haha!
 I honestly don't have much time for friends.
 I spend time with my family, who I'm very close with.
-Between two toddlers, a couple businesses and life there isn't much room for being social, but I'm okay with it.
-It's a moment in time, and I've had so much fun and social adventure in my life, I know it will come back.
+Between two toddlers, a couple of businesses, and life there isn't much room for being social, but I'm okay with it.
+It's a moment in time when I've had so much fun and social adventure in my life, and I know it will come back.

 What is something that has surprised you about being a mom (i.e. something you didn't realize you'd enjoy, something you didn't know babies/kids did, something you didn't know could bring so much joy)?

 I really enjoy playing again.
 Games, make-believe, coloring. it's all fun again!

 How many children do you have?
 (Include the special makeup of your family: steps, adopted, guardianships, halves- or no details at all, it's up to you!)